Chart Color Schemes

 Avalon - Palm Beach hosts an older demographic, ranking in the top quartile nationwide

-Avalon-Palm Beach's median age is 48 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national median age of 38 years.
-The age profile shows that residents aged 65-74 are particularly prominent, making up 14.2% of the population, while those aged 25-34 comprise only 4.8%, which is smaller than in Greater Sydney.
-Between 2021 and present, the proportion of residents aged 75 to 84 has grown from 7.9% to 10.6%, and those aged 15 to 24 increased from 11.3% to 12.8%.
-Conversely, the proportion of residents aged 25 to 34 has declined from 6.2% to 4.8%, while the 5 to 14 age group dropped from 13.1% to 12.0%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Avalon-Palm Beach, with the 85+ cohort projected to grow by 182%, adding 771 residents to reach a total of 1,196.
-Senior residents aged 65 and above will drive all population growth, emphasizing demographic aging trends.
-Conversely, population declines are projected for the 25-34 age group and those under 5 years old.
+Avalon - Palm Beach's median age is 48 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's median age of 38 years.
+The age profile indicates that those aged 65-74 are particularly prominent, comprising 14.2% of the population, while the 25-34 age group is smaller at 4.8%.
+Between 2021 and present, the 75 to 84 age group has grown from 7.9% to 10.6%, and the 15 to 24 cohort has increased from 11.3% to 12.8%.
+Conversely, the 25 to 34 age group has declined from 6.2% to 4.8%, and the 5 to 14 age group has dropped from 13.1% to 12.0%.
+By 2041, population forecasts suggest substantial demographic changes for Avalon - Palm Beach.
+The 85+ cohort is projected to grow by 182%, adding 771 residents to reach 1,196.
+Senior residents aged 65 and above will drive all population growth, reinforcing trends of demographic aging.
+Meanwhile, population declines are projected for the 25 to 34 and 0 to 4 age cohorts.